-Seaside Seabird Sanctuary, LLC was founded on July 13th, 2016 as a non-profit organization dedicated to rescuing, treating, and rehabilitating sick and injured wild birds.
+Seaside Seabird Sanctuary, LLC was founded on July 13th, 2016 as a non-profit organization dedicated to rescuing, rehabilitating, and releasing sick or injured wild birds.
 On September 1st, 2016, Seaside opened up their 3-acre facility located in Indian Shores, Florida.
 Seaside was granted its 501(c)(3) non-profit status three months later on December 15th, 2016.
 On March 30th, 2017, the Seaside Seabird Sanctuary held its official grand opening.

 On average, The Seaside Seabird Sanctuary's Injured Bird Rescue Hotline receives 10,800 calls every year, with Sanctuary Rescue Volunteers conducting 3,600 rescues each year.

 Out of the 3,000 - 3,500 sick and injured wild birds that are admitted into the Sanctuary's hospital each year, 51.0% of the birds are successfully treated and rehabilitated.
 Seaside's success rate is just above the national average which is only 39%.

 The end goal of what Seaside does is to be able to release birds back into the wild that they have successfully rehabilitated.
 Each year, on average, Seaside releases 1,347 rehabilitated wild birds back into the wild.